ClemensElflein/openmower.de/content/en/docs/Knowledge-Base/universal-board-configuration/index.md

   enable_mower: false
 ```

-Set to `true` only after you have verified that all emergency sensors (lift, tilt, stop buttons) work correctly.
+Set to `true` only after all emergency sensors are wired, configured, and verified to work correctly.
 Running without functioning emergency sensors is unsafe.

 ---